 Love in the bleachers.
 Blood on the ice.
 The usual small-town affair.

-Teddy and Donner are two lonely working-class single parents who meet at their children’s minor league ice-hockey match.
-Teddy is competitive, over-dominating and believes that winning is everything, while Donner is just happy that her son is in the team enjoying himself.
+Teddy and Donna are two lonely working-class single parents who meet at their children’s minor league ice-hockey match.
+Teddy is competitive, over-dominating and believes that winning is everything, while Donna is just happy that her son is in the team enjoying himself.

 Sitting together over the course of the season, they find themselves growing ever closer together, until an explosive event makes them realise that passion and violence don’t just happen on the ice… A tender, uproarious, and sometimes disturbing story about competitive obsession and what it means to be a (single) parent.